Problems We Found In Plano's Drinking Water

 Disinfection Byproducts (DBPs) In Plano Drinking Water

 DBPs are emerging contaminants that form when chlorine-based disinfectants are added to the water supply, and then combine with naturally-occurring organic matter (such as leaves).
 These chemicals are not well-regulated, but the EPA has stated that they are linked to an increased risk of bladder cancer, and kidney, liver, and central nervous system problems.
-Plano’s 2016 water quality report found a moderate maximum of 62.1 parts per billion for the two regulated classes of DBPs (TTHMs + HAAs)
+The Plano water quality report from 2016 found a moderate maximum of 62.1 parts per billion for the two regulated classes of DBPs (TTHMs + HAAs)

 Atrazine In Plano's Tap Water